vitorpereiraa/parallel-image-processing/report/README.md

 | forkjoin_50000           | 5       | 7084.575920    | 129.444045                    | 1614.438634   | 20.988487                     | 77.514772        | 0.295224                        |
 | multithreaded            | 5       | 8012.118840    | 346.554118                    | 1828.682093   | 12.498584                     | 66.593442        | 2.309548                        |
 | sequential               | 5       | 928.900671     | 10.886830                     | 207.360871    | 2.318310                      | 9.080359         | 0.176076                        |

+According to the results obtained, the best approach to process an image with the Glass filter would be the sequential approach.
+These results are counter-intuitive and don't align with the expected results, as the computer performing these operations has multiple cores and when the workload is split evenly by the multiple cores, the time to finish the process should diminish.
+Taking this into account, it is likely that something disturbed the benchmark results for the Glass Filter.
+The expected results would be for the multithread and threadpool based approaches to be the fastest, specially when increasing the size of the image.

 #### Glass Filter - Garbage Collector Benchmarks